 It is good practice to get certified copies of the assignment order, to quickly serve on parties and/or their lawyers, so they cannot claim they did not believe it to be genuine.

 As with any courts hearings - with assignment orders; obeying court rules, state laws, and a substantial paperwork load is required.

-A restraining order is a temporary restraining order, which can be obtained with an ex parte appearance in the law and motion department, without notice to the opposing party.
+A restraining order is a temporary restraining order, which can be obtained with an ex parte appearance (no notice) in the law and motion department, without notice to the opposing party.
 Have your process server ready to serve the opposing party immediately after the judge issues the order because it will not be effective until you have served them.

 The Notice of Motion (Entry of Order) and the Motion (Order) are sometimes combined into one document.
 You need to make several copies of all documents, schedule a hearing date at the court, and have the judgment debtor served everything.

 In California, CCP 708.510 specifies the debtor can be served by mail.
 Bring the proof of service to the court, and appear at the court hearing.
 (If the income is wages, check out form FL 435.)

 If your order is granted, serve a copy of the order on the judgment debtor by mail, and the parties that will be paying you by mail first.
 If they do not respond, contact them politely, and if necessary, have them re-served personally.